Generalized Li-Haldane Correspondence in Critical Dirac-Fermion Systems: Discussion and concluding remarks

-\emph{Discussion and concluding remarks.}---To summarize, we have developed a universal theory of the entanglement spectrum for identifying topological phenomena at quantum critical points in free-fermion systems across arbitrary dimensions.
-Specifically, for a broad class of topological free-fermion lattice models protected by global on-site symmetries, we analytically establish an exact correspondence between the bulk entanglement spectrum and the boundary energy spectrum at criticality.
-More importantly, we demonstrate that the bulk entanglement spectrum captures the underlying topological degeneracies of critical systems, even in the absence of open boundaries.
+To summarize, we have developed a universal theory of the entanglement spectrum for identifying topological phenomena at QCPs in free-fermion systems across arbitrary dimensions.
+Specifically, for a broad class of topological free-fermion lattice models protected by on-site symmetries, we analytically establish an exact correspondence between the bulk entanglement spectrum and the boundary energy spectrum at criticality.
+More importantly, we demonstrate that the bulk entanglement spectrum captures the underlying boundary degeneracies of critical systems.
 Our analytical results are further supported by numerical simulations on lattice models in various dimensions.
-These findings establish an exact bulk-boundary correspondence in topological critical free-fermion systems, enabling the entanglement spectrum to serve as a universal fingerprint for detecting topological degeneracies at criticality, where conventional topological invariants used to characterize topological insulators and superconductors become ill-defined.
-As such, our framework represents a first step toward addressing the more challenging identification of gapless SPT states in general dimensions.
+These findings establish an exact bulk-boundary correspondence in topological critical fermion systems, enabling the entanglement spectrum to serve as a universal fingerprint for detecting boundary degeneracies at criticality.
+As such, our framework represents a first step toward addressing the more challenging identification of topologically nontrivial QCPs in general dimensions.

-Looking ahead, it would be fascinating to explore the role of lattice symmetries—such as inversion symmetry—in topological critical systems, where subtle distinctions in bulk-boundary correspondence may manifest in the entanglement spectrum of crystalline gapless topological phases, analogous to their gapped counterparts~\cite{Turner2010PRB}.
-Moreover, it is worthwhile to numerically investigate the Li-Haldane correspondence in higher-dimensional interacting gapless SPT phases, which are expected to host much richer topological phenomena beyond the 1D setting~\cite{Yu2024PRL,Zhang2024PRA}.
-On the experimental side, we note that the entanglement spectrum of free-fermion models can be measured in phononic systems across different spatial dimensions~\cite{Lin2024NC}, offering a promising platform to test our theoretical predictions.
-In addition, the entanglement spectrum of interacting gapless SPT states may be efficiently accessed on state-of-the-art digital quantum platforms~\cite{zache2022entanglement,Kokail2021PRL,Joshi2023Nature,Kokail2021NatPhys} via entanglement Hamiltonian learning, or on analog quantum simulators through quantum variational approaches.
+Looking ahead, it would be fascinating to explore the role of lattice symmetries in topological critical systems, where subtle distinctions in bulk-boundary correspondence may manifest in the entanglement spectrum of crystalline gapless topological phases, analogous to their gapped counterparts~\cite{Turner2010PRB}.
+Moreover, it is worthwhile to numerically investigate the Li-Haldane correspondence in higher-dimensional interacting gSPT phases, which are expected to host much richer topological phenomena beyond the 1D setting~\cite{Yu2024PRL,Zhang2024PRA}.
+On the experimental side, we note that the entanglement spectrum of band models can be measured in phononic systems~\cite{Lin2024NC}, offering a promising platform to test our theoretical predictions.
+In addition, the entanglement spectrum of interacting gSPT states may be efficiently accessed on state-of-the-art digital quantum platforms~\cite{zache2022entanglement,Kokail2021PRL,Joshi2023Nature,Kokail2021NatPhys} via EH learning, or on analog quantum simulators through quantum variational approaches.